Configuring Settings with the Quick Configuration Wizard

 - Click Continue.

-When you finish configuring the network and authentication settings, you can then configure Citrix Endpoint Management (App Controller) or Citrix Virtual Apps and Desktops (StoreFront or Web Interface) settings.
+When you finish configuring the network and authentication settings, you can then configure Citrix Endpoint Management or Citrix Virtual Apps and Desktops (StoreFront or Web Interface) settings.

 Configuring Enterprise Store Settings

-Citrix Gateway supports user access to web, SaaS, and mobile apps and ShareFile only through App Controller.
+Citrix Gateway supports user access to web, SaaS, and mobile apps and ShareFile only through Endpoint Management.
 If you also deploy StoreFront or the Web Interface, users have access to Windows-based apps and virtual desktops.
 You can configure settings for the following options:

 - StoreFront only